NTmatter/rawr/DEVELOPMENT.md

 - `Upstream Codebase`: The codebase being ported
 - `Working Codebase`: The reimplementation

-Binaries are being used for early prototyping:
+Examples are being used for early prototyping:
 - `hello_matches`: (DONE) Early exploration with tree-sitter.
 - `interesting_items`: (DONE) More advanced matches with tree-sitter.
 - `hello_git`: (DONE) Early exploration with the gitoxide library.